decwarorg/utexas/readme.md

     Connected to Node KL10(1) Line # 4
     Please LOGIN or ATTACH

 Go ahead and login as decwar, no password needed.
-Once logged in, you can always run the game with r gam:decwar, but we'll be headed beyond that in the following.
+Once logged in, you can always run the game with r gam:decwar.

     .login decwar
     Job 2  KL703  TTY4